 Step 1.
 You have to decide on a type of company you want to form.

 Step 2.
 You need to provide us with key information about of your company such as: (name, share capital, representation, etc.).
-Next, you need to have all the necessary documents.

 Step 3.
 You have to gather and provide us with required documentation